jdarling/MongoMQ/readme.md

 Places the a message of msgTye on the queue with the provided data for handlers to consume.

-NOTE: partialCallback and completeCallback are not yet implemented, they are here as a prototype of how this functionality may be implemented.

 Params:
 * msgType - The message type to emit.
 * data - a JSON serializeable collection of data to be sent.
-* partialCallback - NOT IMPLEMENTED - Will be called for large or long running result sets to return partial data back.
+* partialCallback - Will be called for large or long running result sets to return partial data back.
 Optional and if not present then completeCallback will be called with buffered results once all operations have completed.
-* completeCallback - NOT IMPLEMENTED - Will be called once all remote processing has been completed.
+* completeCallback - Will be called once all remote processing has been completed.
 If partialCallback is not provided and completeCallback is provided a temporary buffer will be setup and the final result set will be sent to completeCallback.

 MongoMQ.on(msgType, [passive||options], handler)
 ---------------------------------------